Maintenance and Complications – Implant supported prosthesis

 Complications of the implant supported denture acrylic

 Due to the fact that until recently this was not a very popular procedure, there is not a lot of long term data on comparing the different types of materials that can be used.
-This is the best study I have found.
-Meta-analysis by Bozini
+To date this is one of the best studies, meta-analysis by Bozini

 - All studies were on acrylic